 If your home has uncomfortable rooms, installing a ductless mini- or multi-split heat-pump system might help you address the issue through zoning.
 You can keep your existing system while using a ductless system to convert your least favorite cold or hot spot into a comfort zone.
-As you learn more about our products, perhaps you’ll see the potential for additional comfort, cost and efficiency improvements with all-electric home heating and cooling.
+As you learn more about our products, perhaps you’ll see the potential for additional comfort, cost and efficiency improvements with all-electric home heating and air conditioning.
 Instead of using a ductless heat-pump system to condition a portion of your home, you might consider using a mini-split to heat and cool your home year-round.
 Heat pumps provide heating by moving thermal energy from the outdoors to the indoors but can also reverse the process, and transfer heat outdoors, to provide air conditioning.
 This provides you with a single, energy-efficient system for heating and cooling.
 Your existing fossil-fuel-based system can remain available as emergency auxiliary heat while you use the Mitsubishi Electric system to reap the benefits of precise comfort control and greater energy efficiency during the majority of the year.
 Alternately, you could fully replace the legacy heater using an all-electric Mitsubishi Electric system with Hyper-Heating® INVERTER® (H2i®) technology.
 Designed for use in colder climates, systems with H2i technology can perform at 100 percent of rated capacity in temperatures as low as 5∞ F, with continued operation down to -13∞ F.

 Our Zoned Comfort Solutions® feature an outdoor unit connected to one or more indoor units via refrigerant lines.
 Ductless indoor units, including ceiling cassettes, wall- and floor-mounted models, can be installed without replacing your existing system or adding new ductwork.
 Equipped with its own indoor unit, your uncomfortable room can become a comfort zone with a temperature set point of your choice.
 You’re less likely to experience uneven temperatures like you would with your legacy heater.
 The outdoor unit’s INVERTER-driven compressor modulates the system’s capacity to maintain the zone’s set point while using only minimal energy.
 Also, if you use the room infrequently, you can turn off conditioning in the zone until you’re ready to use it.